 Employees who trust their managers have more pride in their organization, and their quality of work shows it.

 Therefore, it is critical that the recognition you give is authentic and you’re not just checking a box.
-If your accolades feel forced or insincere, the trust will be broken.
+Trust can be broken if your accolades feel forced or insincere.

 Your culture plays a huge role in keeping an employee recognition gap from occurring.
 A successful company culture reinforces your organization’s values and creates a healthy work environment where accountability and recognition go hand in hand.